Top 5 Questions About the Modern Slavery Act

 The Government expects pressure from the media, NGOs, employees, customers, shareholders and indeed competitors to drive companies to demonstrate progress year-on-year in a race to the top (and drag their suppliers - the smaller companies - up there with them).

-5. What should Slavery & Human Trafficking Statements look like?
+5. What should my Modern Slavery Statement look like?

 - Its structure, business and supply chains